sophiagavrila/credit-microservices/README.md

 <br>

 ### *What are Microservices*?
 Microservices are a form of service-oriented architecture style wherein applications are built as a collection of different smaller services rather than one whole app.
-Microservices architecture breaks apps down into their smallest components, independent from eachother.
+Microservices architecture breaks apps down into their smallest components, independent from eachother so that they may be easily scaled and shipped.